Understanding the Importance of Inventory Management

 Putting Data to Work

-Not too many years ago, John and Chris Henkle, who own Henkle’s Ace Hardware in Webb City, Missouri, decided to upgrade their business.
+Not too many years ago, John and Cris Henkle, who own Henkle’s Ace Hardware in Webb City, Missouri, decided to upgrade their business.
 John was an old school, “nobody can manage inventory better than me” kind of guy.
-Tired of seeing him spending too much time on the process, his wife, Chris, convinced him to let her manage one aisle of the store with the new retail platform they adopted.
+Tired of seeing him spending too much time on the process, his wife, Cris, convinced him to let her manage one aisle of the store with the new retail platform they adopted.

 The technology upgrade, a brick-and-mortar facelift, and an expansion of services contributed to Henkle’s being honored as one of Ace Hardware’s Coolest Hardware Stores in 2015.

 “You have to let technology work for you rather than you working for it,” says Dan Nesmith, owner, president and chief technical officer of Paladin Data Corporation.
 “Allow technology’s use of sophisticated forecasting models to automatically tailor your inventory to meet your customers’ expectations.”